< < VS09 : VS10 : VS11 > >

 02 Traffic Operations needs to be able to provide information about lane restrictions (such as HOV, eco-lanes, transit or emergency vehicle only) directly to drivers.

 018 The system shall provide dynamic message sign information to roadside equipment for transmission to connected vehicles to support in-vehicle signing.
-01 Traffic Operations needs to be able to provide information about lane restrictions (such as HOV, eco-lanes, transit or emergency vehicle only) to connected vehicles.
+02 Traffic Operations needs to be able to provide information about lane restrictions (such as HOV, eco-lanes, transit or emergency vehicle only) directly to drivers.

 019 The system shall collect vehicle profile information from vehicles entering the lanes and monitors vehicles within the lanes.
 01 Traffic Operations needs to be able to provide information about lane restrictions (such as HOV, eco-lanes, transit or emergency vehicle only) to connected vehicles.